 7A60.10 Electron Diffraction

 Electron diffraction patterns for single crystal and polycrystalline materials are displayed on a CRT screen.
-Note: with a video camera, this demonstration is appropriate for large lecture halls.

 - Electron diffraction tube